jderr-work/express-standard-schema-validation/README.md

 ## Behaviours

-### Joi Versioning
-This module uses `peerDependencies` for the Joi version being used.
-This means whatever `joi` version is in the `dependencies` of your `package.json` will be used by this module.

 ### Validation Ordering

 Validation can be performed in a specific order using standard express middleware behaviour.
 Pass the middleware in the desired order.